NaviCisco/StoneMistress/README.md

 $$a_{1 mod} = \frac{\tan(\pi*{f_b **+ modValue**}/{f_s})-1}{\tan(\pi*{f_b}/{f_s})+1}$$

 $modValue$ [Hz] is the amount of modulation applied per sample.
 For this plugin, it takes on values in the 0-3000 range.\
-Lastly, a color switch, enables a feedback line that adds back to input 80% of the signal coming out of the All-Pass chain.\
+Lastly, a color switch, enables a feedback line that adds back to input 80% of the signal coming out of the all-pass chain.\
 Full code can be inspected in the Filters.h and SmallStone.h files

 ### Chorus